Authentic Lessons for 21st Century Learning

 40 Minute(s)

-Place students in groups of 3-4 or allow them to select groups themselves.
-Either assign a Post-Secondary Education (PSE) campus to each group, or allow groups to pick from the list you generated.
-Slide 6 includes expectations for completing the scavenger hunt.
-Give each group a copy of the Group Scavenger Hunt handout.
-Groups need to use keyword searching to visit their assigned campuses and fill out their scavenger hunt handout.
-This is a good time to highlight looking for the .edu and .org extensions when gathering information about PSEs.
-Give students time to gather their information.
+Place students in groups of 3–4 or allow them to select groups themselves.
+Assign either a Post-Secondary Education (PSE) campus to each group, or allow groups to pick from the list you generated.
+Distribute the Group Scavenger Hunt handout and review the expectations on slide 7.

 Explain